Skip to content

 Can I use Fiverr for long-term work?

 Yes.
-Many small businesses keep working with the same freelancer once they find someone they trust.
+Some small businesses keep working with the same freelancer once they find someone reliable, although regular or sensitive work may need clearer terms, access controls and review steps.

 How does Fiverr compare to hiring staff?